lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 NonceResponse ::= SEQUENCE {
    nonce OCTET STRING (SIZE(0 | 8..64)),
    -- Contains the nonce of length len
-   -- A zero-length OCTET String indicate that no freshness -- proof is required expiry INTEGER OPTIONAL,
+   -- A zero-length OCTET STRING indicates that no freshness -- proof is required expiry INTEGER OPTIONAL,
    -- Indicates how long in seconds the nonce issuer